oracle/cloudtestdrive/readme.md

 + Oracle Cloud **identity domain**
 + **Data center/region**

-Alternatively you can request an Oracle PaaS trial account.
+Alternatively you can request an Oracle Cloud Free Tier account.
 To get an account look into [here](common/request.for.trial.md).